Made to Measure Solutions

-One great example is Arize AZ 8433T, a first-of-its-kind hybrid rice seed which we launched earlier in 2018 in India.
+One great example is Arize AZ 8433T, a first-of-its-kind hybrid rice seed that we launched earlier in 2018 in India.
 The seeds have been bred with resistance against Brown Plant Hopper and Bacterial Leaf Blight, which both cause huge crop losses.

 The positive contribution of this new hybrid has been significant.
 Sumeru Ram Sahu, a farmer in Dhamatari district of Chhattisgarh, in central India, sowed Arize AZ 8433 DT on four acres / (1.62 hectares) of his land and the results have been promising.
 “Even under such a heavy infestation, the performance exhibited by Arize…was nothing short of a miracle,” he said.

-Around 5,000 other farmers like Sumeru have seen similar results, with around 10,000 acres (4047 hectares) of farmland now sown with Arize AZ 8433 DT across the major rice growing belts of the country.
+Around 5,000 other farmers like Sumeru have seen similar results, with around 10,000 acres (4047 hectares) of farmland now sown with Arize AZ 8433 DT across the major rice-growing belts of the country.

 Another example is Arize AZ7006.
 In 2017, we launched this hybrid in Bangladesh, where frequent flooding had a serious impact on farmers’ rice yields.
 Arize AZ7006 is bred with submergence tolerance which means that these hybrid rice plants can survive more than 15 days under a sustained flood of over 1 meter.
 The average yield of this hybrid is around six tons per hectare which is between one-fifth to one-third more than other varieties.